nikcbg/TF_Book_Ch_4/README.md

 ------------------------------------------------------------------------------------------------------------------

-#### Configuration code for MySQL database, webservers cluster and load balncer in production environment.
-The module is stored in local directory on your computer.
+#### Configuration code for MySQL database, webservers cluster and load balncer in production environment. ```The module is stored in local directory on your computer```.

 3. [module_example/prod/data_stores/mysql](https://github.com/nikcbg/TF_Book_Ch_4/tree/master/module_example/prod/data_stores/mysql) - terraform configuration code in prod folder that creates MySQL database which talks to webservers cluster.